History

 LASC Categories: TLC, USW, DAC, WAC

 Explores the history of ideas in the United States, including major intellectual movements, thinkers, and texts.
+Counts for Europe/United States in the History major.

 Every 2-3 years.
 3 Credits

-HI-216 Economic History of the US
+HI-216 Economic History of the United States

 HI-217 US Social History